What To Do When It Rains in Disney

 My best advice would be to pack an umbrella or poncho!
 Most of the time, the rain is short lived, so you can continue to enjoy your day, however, when the rain does last, here are some things I think you will agree, can keep everyone busy and dry.

 1. Spend the day at Hollywood Studios.
 Hollywood Studios has a lot of indoor rides, attractions, and shopping so you stay out of the weather.
 It is also the smallest park, so parking and transportation options are relatively close to the park entrance.
 The Rock ‘n’ Roller coaster, Tower of Terror, Star Tours, and Toy Story Mania are all fun and should stay open even in rainy weather.
 Indoor exhibits and shows are abundant like: Frozen Sing Along, Muppet Vision 3D, The Legend of Jack Sparrow.
-Magic of Disney Animation, Walt Disney: One Man’s Dram, and the Beauty and the Beast round out this day tour.
+Star Wars Launch Bay, Walt Disney: One Man’s Dram, and the Beauty and the Beast round out this day tour.

 2. Magic Kingdom’s Main Street provides lots of shopping experiences for you to find the perfect souvenir or gift, or just pass the time out of the rain!